|

 Philosophy of Democritus is a doctrine about atoms which form a nature of

-initially Democritus spoke about atoms as the least particles of life and in the
+initially Democritus spoke about atoms as the least particles of life, but later philosophers

 which differ with the sizes and forms, and atoms have movement that in result

-conducts to connection atoms and formation of various objects of the world
+conducts to connection of atoms and formation of various objects of the world

 (phenomena of life), and including results in formation of various human